 - Enjoy the boost in your revenue

-Each ad network tries to maximize the numbers of offers given to its publishers.
+Each ad network tries to maximize the number of offers given to its publishers.
 We can compare this process to a real-life situation by picturing the ad network as an internet shop where you can buy lots of things.
 Maybe you can find something very profitable, but you can’t buy everything.
-Some positions may also be very expensive, and it could take several hours to find the shops which have what you need and compare the prices.
+Some positions may also be very expensive, and it could take several hours to find shops that have what you need and compare the prices.

-If you use large aggregators like Amazon or eBay, EVERY client can find what he needs, as well the best price in matter of minutes.
+If you use large aggregators like Amazon or eBay, EVERY client can find what he needs, as well the best price in a matter of minutes.
 Mediation services like AdSpyglass – they are the Amazons and eBay of the ad world.
-Another great example of this is Ezoic’s Adsense tester, which does a similar optimization for networks like Google Adsense, Media.net and more.
+Another great example of this is Ezoic (read more about it here), which does a similar optimization for networks like Google Adsense, Media.net, and more.